willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, simply run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.

-## Performance
+## Performance questions

-### How do I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?
+### How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?

 The easiest way to check if Windows Mixed Reality is running at 60 Hz or 90 Hz is to use the [Device Portal](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal) -> Performance tab.
 The Headset display -> visual quality settings only affect the rendering of the Windows Mixed Reality Home experience.